Table of Contents

 • Risk Level: Moderate

-• Investment Goals: To replicate the performance of an underlying market index
+• Goal: To replicate the performance of an underlying market index

-Index funds are a type of mutual fund that has a very specific goal: To match the performance of an underlying market index.
-For example, an index fund may attempt to mirror the returns of the S&P 500 Index or the Russell 2000 Index (or any other of the many market indices).
-The fund does this by investing in some or all of the securities included in that particular index.
+Index funds are designed to match the performance of an underlying market index.
+For example, an index fund may attempt to mirror the returns of the S&P 500 Index or the Russell 2000 Index.
+The fund does this by investing in some or all of the securities included in that particular index, a process that’s typically automated.
+Because of this, index funds are considered passively managed, unlike actively managed funds where a manager actively trades to try to exceed a benchmark.

 5. Balanced Funds